Welcome to the ASCC undocumented student page, dedicated to providing resources for undocumented college students.

 We understand there are unique challenges you face in pursuing your academic and career goals and want to connect you with the opportunities you need to succeed.
 ASCC staff welcome you to utilize all the resources we offer.
 We believe in your potential, and we are committed to helping you achieve great things.
 Please consider the resources on this page or make an appointment with us to address your concerns, work through challenges, and strengthen your application materials.

-If you do not have DACA or are waiting for the Supreme Court’s decision, there are alternative employment options available.
+If you do not have DACA or are waiting for ongoing legal decisions to be made, there are alternative employment options available.
 These include accepting an internship without pay and finding other forms of financial support, working as an independent contractor, using an Independent Taxpayer Identification Number (ITIN), or starting your own business as a member of a Limited Liability Company (LLC).

 National Immigration Legal Services Directory – Nonprofit organizations that are low-cost or free in providing legal services for immigration

 Northwest Immigrant Rights Project – “Northwest Immigrant Rights Project promotes justice by defending and advancing the rights of immigrants through direct legal services, systemic advocacy, and community education.”
 Up to date DACA resource and information are available along with other legal resources

 U.S. Citizenship and Immigration Services DACA Information – Find out more about how ongoing litigation is impacting DACA applications

 The Equal Employment Opportunity Commission (EEOC) enforces federal laws that make it illegal to discriminate against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability or genetic information.